 A March 2013 framework action (GMFMC 2013a) increased the commercial and recreational red snapper quotas from a combined 8.08 mp to 8.46 mp.
 This was the result of new rebuilding projections based on the 2009 update assessment (SEDAR 7 Update 2009) that were revised to account for actual landings during 2009-2012.
 The resulting sector allocations were 4.315 mp (commercial) and 4.145 mp (recreational).
 NMFS published the final rule increasing the quota based on state-specific recreational red snapper seasons, which NMFS had implemented through a March 2013 emergency rule, as requested by the Council.
-The emergency rule reduced the recreational red snapper season in federal waters off a Gulf State that implements less restrictive regulations for their state water seasons.
+The emergency rule reduced the recreational red snapper seasons.
 This reduction of the federal season was to compensate for the additional harvest that would occur in state waters as a result of the inconsistent regulations.
 On May 31, 2013, the U.S. District Court in Brownsville, Texas voided the emergency rule, and the Gulf-wide federal recreational red snapper season was established from June 1 through June 28.